TateSamuD/HackISUv2_TNT/README.md

 - Applicants can upload their resumes (PDF) on their profile and update their information under the "Profile" tab.
 They can view companies to quick apply to under the "Companies" tab.

-- Companies can view the home page
+- Companies can view the home page and the Applicants tab, which shows student profiles and resumes.
+Ideally, we would have made a company profile tab for companies to edit info about their company.